DataDog/hiring-engineers/answers.md

 <h2>Collecting APM Data</h2>

-The given app is instrumented using middleware
+The given app is instrumented.
+I had few issues in the beginning about connection being refused.
+I fixed the indentation in yaml file and it worked.

 Following links were used as reference